 Our mission is to educate all who would be Stoics and Stoic philosophers.
 We are a school of Stoic philosophers, and our entire faculty are Marcus Fellows of the College.
 Read about the three schools, the resources, and all the drop-down pages above to know us better.
 Then, please join us.

 Stoic philosophy, the great education in wisdom, teaches you how to change your life.
 Excellence really is within your reach.
 Now, you can learn what Stoics have known for more than 2000 years: serenity, compassion, and joy.

 Academic philosophy emphasizes abstract intellectual problems and arcane conundrums that no one ever solves and no one ever wins.
 Stoic philosophy doesn't do that.
 It never did.
 Instead, it gives you the keys to living life well, in good times and bad.

 Methodology of the College is based primarily upon the self-education of distance learning, but each Prep School student will be assigned a teacher, the SES student will be assigned a Mentor, and each MA School student will be assigned a Tutor to work with him or her in becoming a knowledgeable and practicing Stoic philosopher.
-Mentors, Tutors, and students correspond by email and Skype video, and these exchanges between student and faculty provide an opportunity to examine any issues, questions, or problems that arise.
+Teachers, Mentors, Tutors, and students correspond by email and Skype video, and these exchanges between student and faculty provide an opportunity to examine any issues, questions, or problems that arise.